 Publications and Resources

-The Center publishes brochures on many subjects that have enormous impact on the lives of Connecticut’s youth.
+CCA publishes brochures on many subjects that have enormous impact on the lives of Connecticut’s youth.
 Topics include Adolescent Health Care, Benefits and Child Support, Detention, Emancipation, Immigration, Parenting Teens, Runaway and Homeless Youth, LGBT Rights, Education, Teen Dating Violence, Rights in DCF Care.
 Click for publications and information.

-With our help, Shantel completed her vocational training and was hired by a local food service provider.
-Her SSA benefits are helping her meet monthly expenses.
+With CCA help, Shantel completed her vocational training and was hired by a local food service provider.

 Stacey Violante Cote, Esq.